monie2/monie2/README.md

 - 👋 Hi, I’m @monie
-- 👀 I’m interested in art and learning code
+- 👀 I’m interested in
 - 🌱 I’m currently learning computer science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...